Mental Health Service Professional Demonstration Grant Program

 Summary

 The Mental Health Service Professional Demonstration Grant Program provides competitive grants to support and demonstrate innovative partnerships to train school-based mental health services providers for employment in schools and local educational agencies (LEAs).
-The goal of this program is to expand the pipeline of high-quality, trained providers to address the shortages of mental health service professionals in schools served by high need LEAs.
-The partnerships must include (1) one or more high-need LEAs or a State educational agency (SEA) on behalf of one or more high-need LEAs; and (2) one or more eligible institutions of higher education (IHE).
+The goal of this program is to expand the pipeline of high-quality, trained providers to address the shortages of mental health service professionals, specifically school psychologists, in schools served by high need LEAs.

 History of Funding

-Approximately $99,567,000 was available in total funding for FY 23.
+Approximately $19,000,000 was available in total funding for FY24, and $99,567,000 was available in total funding for FY23.
 Through the Bipartisan Safer Communities Act of 2022, the program received an additional $100 million per year through 2026, totaling $500 million in additional funding.
 Previous awards are available to view here: https://oese.ed.gov/offices/office-of-formula-grants/safe-supportive-schools/mental-health-service-professional-demonstration-grant-program/awards/

 Additional Information